your submission to Swell

 Q. I need to be in Melbourne the day the exhibition closes, can I de-install early?

 A. Sculptures must remain on-site until the close of the exhibition which is from 7am on Monday morning only.
-You can make alternative arrangements to have a friend or SWELL remove your sculpture.
-Your helper will need to be advised that your site needs to be left clean, tidy and in its original condition by 1pm.
+You can make alternative arrangements to have a representative or SWELL remove your sculpture.
+Your helper will need have completed the safety induction and be advised that your site needs to be left clean, tidy and in its original condition by 1pm.
 A fee will be charged if SWELL is to de-install your sculpture.